opnfv/opnfvdocs/docs/userguide/introduction.rst

 instructions.

 This guide is structured in a manner that will provide usage instructions for each feature in its own section.
-Identify the feature capability you would like to leverage and read through that user guide section to understand the available usage.
-The combination of platform features, if available in a given scenario and not otherwise indicated, should function by following each features section.
+Start by identifying the feature capability you would like to leverage, then read through the relevant user guide section to understand how to work with the feature.
+The combination of platform features, if available in a given scenario and not otherwise indicated, should operate according to the documentation.
 Dependencies between features will be highlighted in the user guide text.

-You may wish to use the platform in a manner that the development team have not foreseen, or exercise capabilities not fully validated on the platform.
-If you experience issues leveraging the platform for the uses you have envisioned the `OPNFV user mailing list <"mailto:opnfv-user@lists.opnfv.org">`_ provides a mechanism to establish a dialog with the community to help you overcome any issues identified.
+You may wish to use the platform in a manner that the development teams have not foreseen, or exercise capabilities not fully validated on the platform.
+If you experience issues leveraging the platform for the uses you have envisioned, the `OPNFV user mailing list <"mailto:opnfv-user@lists.opnfv.org">`_ provides a mechanism to establish a dialog with the community to help you overcome any issues identified.

-It may be that you have identified a bug in the system, or that you are trying to execute a use case that has not yet ben implemented.
-In either case OPNFV is in essence a development project looking to ensure the required capabilities for our users are available.
+It may be that you have identified a bug in the system, or that you are trying to execute a use case that has not yet been implemented.
+In either case the OPNFV wants to learn about it as we are in essence a development project looking to ensure the required capabilities for our users are available.